Request a Call

 EHR Disadvantages

-The above problems are not without solutions.
+After considering the pros and cons of EHR, we can conclude that the above problems still can be solved.
 One of the more effective strategies for mitigating these deficiencies is to plan for potential problems early in implementation and closely monitor how the system performs after that.

 EHR Integration Challenges